Lost-Empire-Entertainment/Elypso-engine/Engine/README.md

 	- bat scripts - holds bat scripts that are ran from inside Elypso engine for different interactions.
 	- fonts - holds all the actual Elypso engine fonts.
+	- icons - holds all the icons the engine uses for its billboards and engine icons
 	- shaders - holds all the shaders that Elypso engine and its created games use.
 	- textures - holds all the textures that Elypso engine and its created games use.

+Elypso engine also has three extra files for the engine icons at the root files folder directory that are required to be added alongside with the required folders.

 The Elypso engine source, header and library files are distributed into three folders: